Table of contents of the article:

 Amazon never goes offline and has 100% uptime.

-Claim without foundation and objective confirmation.
-Just search Amazon AWS Uptime, or Amazon AWS Down on search engines to view various serious incidents that have brought entire portions of networks or services online, often due to human errors.
+This claim is baseless and unsupported by objective evidence.
+Just search for "Amazon AWS Uptime" or "Amazon AWS Down" on a search engine to see several incidents, some serious, that have taken entire portions of networks or services offline, often due to human error.

 Certainly a problem that can concern everyone, and not exempt from understanding and excuses, however if you are willing to pay 7000 euros instead of 185, the added value must be tangible, and downtime is not among the options granted, allowed or tolerable.

-Amazon AWS Aurora MySQL is faster than MySQL, Percona Server or MariaDB.
+Amazon AWS Aurora MySQL is faster than MySQL, Percona Server, or MariaDB.

 This statement is a very general statement that must necessarily be taken with a grain of salt.
 First of all because it is necessary to understand what period it dates back to, for example in 2015 it was certainly true and unobjectionable that Aurora MySQL was the best choice in terms of performance, but today there are also public benchmarks and analyzes that show and demonstrate that this GAP believed unattainable, it has been largely filled by both MySQL, Percona Server and MariaDB.